-Between the kids, adults and pets in your house, it seems like every room needs a complete makeover.
+Between the kids, adults, and pets in your house, it may seem like every room needs a complete makeover.
 Learn how to organize every room in your family's home, one room at a time, to take charge of the clutter.

 Mud Room/Laundry Room

 Since this area is the first stop home from school, soccer games, or work, dirty shoes and clothes are often left here.
 As a result, this small, enclosed room can feel like a gigantic mess.
 Plus, most mudrooms or laundry rooms have feet constantly walking through them because it's the room where you enter and exit the house.
 You don't want these areas to look like a drop-off point for everything from the mail to your diaper bag.

 Install storage areas for each family member, as well as designated spots for mail and keys.
 Make sure everyone understands where everything goes, and that they follow through on the system every day.
 Decluttering the laundry room will not only create a tidier room, but it will also make laundry day much easier.

 Whether you use your home office as a homeschool area or to prepare presentations for the board room, this is one of the easiest rooms to load with clutter.
 Bills end up here, file folders are strewn about, and that big desk makes the perfect tabletop for piling mail, catalogs, and books.
 Take baby steps to organize this room and begin with a shakedown of the things you don't need anymore.

 First, corral the clutter as much as possible.
 Set up an effective file storage system.
 This includes knowing what documents you should keep and which ones you can trash (or securely shred).
 Then, move on to the wires and cables strewn about from laptops, routers, and printers.
 Once your office is decluttered, you can move on to creating a beautiful home office space that is also functional.